Roger Mellie: TV series

-Roger has been asked by the BBC to present the Antiques Roadshow, but arrives late as he claimed that there is some sort of 'fucking jumble sale' outside: Tom tells him that its part of the programme.
-After being introduced to the antiques expert, they look at a vase, but Roger breaks one of its handles off.
+Due to an "administrative error", Roger has been asked by the BBC to present the Antiques Roadshow, but arrives late as he claimed that there is "some sort of fucking jumble sale" in the hall: Tom tells him that it is part of the programme.
+After being introduced to the antiques expert, Hedley Smedley-Smythe, they look at a vase, but Roger breaks one of its handles off.
 Then, they look at an old wooden chair which Roger sits on and breaks to pieces due to his weight.
-Next, he is in the office with the boss who gives him one more chance to change his behavior.
+Next, he is in the office with the boss who gives him one more chance to change his behaviour.
 The next day, at FTV studios, Roger presents a kids' TV show called Blue Roger (a parody of Blue Peter) along with a ginger-haired kid.
-They have a look at some puppies and Roger exclaims that one of them has a 'little penis!'
+They have a look at some puppies and Roger exclaims that one of them has a "little penis!"
 Tom then asks Roger to go to the producer's office, where he is fired.
-At the bar, Roger has an idea for a game show and the head of BBC1's early evening programmes hires him for £500,000 a year.
-The next day, he presents Blinkety Blank (a parody of Blankety Blank) but this ends after he punches one of the contestants (Paul Daniels), who made fun of Roger's baldness.
-Later at the bar, Roger tells Tom that he is writing an autobiography called They Don't Call Me Roger For Nothing, but is told that he cannot publish it because it is disgusting, although someone from the News Of The World says that they will publish his book in their newspaper and pay him £50,000.
+At the bar, Roger has an idea for a game show (Celebrity Bumhole) and the head of BBC1's early evening programmes hires him for £500,000 a year.
+The next day, he presents Blinkety Blank (a parody of Blankety Blank) but this ends after he punches one of the contestants (Paul Daniel), who made fun of Roger's baldness.
+Later at the bar, Roger tells Tom that he is writing an autobiography called They Don't Call Me Roger for Nothing, but Tom says that he cannot publish it because it is "disgusting", although a man from the News of the World says that they will serialise his book in their newspaper and pay him £50,000.
 He then tells Roger that they have job vacancies for TV presenters on Sky TV.